Margaret Lockwood: The Wicked Lady

-Lockwood had the biggest success of her career to-date with the title role in The Wicked Lady (1945), opposite Mason and Michael Rennie for director Arliss.
+Lockwood had the biggest success of her career to-date with the title role in The Wicked Lady (1945) for director Arliss.
 The film was the most popular movie at the British box office in 1946.
 In 1946, Lockwood gained the Daily Mail National Film Awards First Prize for most popular British film actress.
-However she was soon to suffer what has been called "a cold streak of poor films which few other stars have endured."

 She was offered the role of Bianca in The Magic Bow but disliked the part and turned it down.
 Instead she was a murderess in Bedelia (1946), which did not perform as well, although it was popular in Britain.

 Contract with Rank

 In July 1946, Lockwood signed a six-year contract with Rank to make two movies a year.
 The first of these was Hungry Hill (1947), an expensive adaptation of the novel by Daphne du Maurier which was not the expected success at the box office.
 More popular was Jassy (1947), the seventh biggest hit at the British box office in 1947.
 It was the last of "official" Gainsborough melodramas – the studio had come under the control of J. Arthur Rank who disliked the genre.
+Filmink argued Lockwood's career never recovered from the death of Ted Black in 1948.

 She was a warden in The White Unicorn (1947), a melodrama from the team of Harold Huth and John Corfield.
 Rank wanted to star her in a film about Mary Magdalene but Lockwood was unhappy with the script.
 She refused to appear in Roses for Her Pillow (which became Once Upon a Dream) and was put on suspension.
-"I was sick of getting mediocre parts and poor scripts," she later wrote.
+"I was sick of getting mediocre parts and poor scripts", she later wrote.
 "Since 1945 I had been sick of it... there had been little or no improvement to me in the films I was being offered."
 She later said "I was having fun being a rebel."
+In December 1947 Kine Weekly wrote "Margaret Lockwood remains the First Lady of the British screen yet for sheer personal popularity she has nothing on Anna Neagle".

 During her suspension she went on a publicity tour for Rank.
-She also appeared in an acclaimed TV production of Pygmalion (1948). then went off suspension when she made a comedy for Corfield and Huth, Look Before You Love (1948).
+She also appeared in an acclaimed TV production of Pygmalion (1948). then went off suspension when she made Look Before You Love (1948), a comedy for Corfield and Huth.